French Army: Code

+Ranks

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

 Equipment

 Uniforms

 In the 1970s, France adopted a light beige dress uniform which is worn with coloured kepis, sashes, fringed epaulettes, fourragères and other traditional items on appropriate occasions.
 The most commonly worn parade dress, however, consists of camouflage uniforms worn with the dress items noted above.
-The camouflage pattern, officially called Centre Europe (CE), draws heavily on the coloration incorporated into the US M81 woodland design, but with a thicker and heavier striping.
-A desert version called the Daguet has been worn since the First Gulf War which consist of large irregular areas of chestnut brown and light grey on a sand khaki base.
+The camouflage pattern, officially called Camouflage Centre Europe (CE), draws heavily on the colouration incorporated into the US M81 woodland pattern, but with a thicker and heavier striping.
+A desert version called the Camouflage Daguet has been worn since the Gulf War which consists of large irregular areas of chestnut brown and light grey on a sand khaki base.

 The legionnaires of the Foreign Legion wear white kepis, blue sashes, and green and red epaulettes as dress uniform, while the Troupes de marine wear blue and red kepis and yellow epaulettes.
 The pioneers of the Foreign Legion wear the basic legionnaire uniform but with leather aprons and gloves.
 The Chasseurs Alpins wear a large beret, known as the "tarte" (the pie) with dark blue or white mountain outfits.
 The Spahis retain the long white cloak or "burnous" of the regiment's origin as North African cavalry.

 The military cadets of Saint-Cyr and the École Polytechnique retain their late 19th century dress uniforms.
 A dark blue/black evening dress is authorized for officers and individual branches or regiments may parade bands or "fanfares" in historic dress dating as far back as the Napoleonic period.